How can we help you today?

 How to get started:

-• Learn app development languages like Swift (iOS) or Kotlin (Android)
+• Learn app development languages like Swift for iOS or Kotlin for Android.

-• Publish your app and monetize via ads, in-app purchases, or paid downloads
+• Publish your app and monetize through ads, in-app purchases, or paid downloads.

 Startup requirements: